IsacKun220/com1001/FAQ.md

   It's Python-centric, but the principles apply to any programming language – and pretty much anything technical.

-3. **If the above all fails, you can ask a question.** See the next question on how to go about doing this.
+3. **If the above all fails, you can ask a question.** See the next section on how to go about doing this.

 ### How Do I Go About Asking Questions?